Seeing the person outside the problem

 This diversity makes Narrative Therapy adaptable to many contexts.

-• Narrative Therapy helps people separate themselves from their problems by focusing on the stories they tell about their lives.
-Through guided conversations, clients can reframe these stories to emphasize their strengths and abilities.
+• Narrative Therapy helps you separate yourself from your problems by focusing on the stories you tell about your life.
+Through a variety of Narrative Therapy techniques and guided conversations, you learn to reframe these stories to highlight your strengths and abilities.